tahseenadit/self-study/Data Engineering/Different_Data_Storages.md

 - **Simple Reads (One or Few Tables):**

-\tWhen it's mentioned that SQL databases like MySQL and PostgreSQL are optimized for reading sections of one or a few tables, it means that they excel at efficiently retrieving data from individual tables or a small number of related tables.
+<space>When it's mentioned that SQL databases like MySQL and PostgreSQL are optimized for reading sections of one or a few tables, it means that they excel at efficiently retrieving data from individual tables or a small number of related tables.
 This includes scenarios such as:

 Reading Few Rows from One Table: SQL databases are optimized for efficiently retrieving a subset of rows from a single table based on specified conditions.
 For example, fetching a specific customer's details, selecting products within a certain price range, or retrieving orders placed on a particular date.